 Painting The Christmas Tree Door

-Step #5 Paint the door your favorite color!
+Step 5: Paint the door your favorite color!
 That’s the easiest part of this whole project because there is no prep before painting if you use Dixie Belle paint.
-This door had been previously painted and all I did was clean it with a damp cloth and it was ready to paint.

 *When painting over old finishes, it’s best to know what type of paint was used.
 The rule is water-based paint on top of water-based paint.
-If you’re unsure, soak a cotton ball in denatured alcohol and rub over the painted surface.
-If the cotton ball DOES NOT remove some of the paint, more than likely it is oil-based paint and will need to use a primer before painting over with waterbased paint.
+If you’re unsure, soak a cotton ball in denatured alcohol and rub it over the painted surface.
+If the cotton ball DOES NOT remove some of the paint, more than likely, it is oil-based paint and will need to use a primer before painting over with water-based paint.

 Adorable Christmas Tree Door

 This project tickled my fancy!
 What a great way to repurpose those old doors and create a space-saving Christmas Tree for those small spaces.
 I can think of a lot of variations of the project and how to make it my own.
 A card display?
 A Christmas calendar?
-Add cup hooks to display your favorite ornaments?
+Add cup hooks to display your favorite ornaments.
 So much is going through my head.
 What would you do differently?
 I’d love to hear your ideas and how this would work in your creative space.
-Drop me a comment below.
+Could you drop me a comment below?
 You know I LOVE hearing from you.

 Until the next project… xo, Do